 The IHS faces substantial barriers in delivering high quality care to the AI/AN population including limited access to specialty services and a chronic understaffing of physicians.
-We support BWH physicians volunteer ing within Indian Health Service hospitals serving the Navajo reservation in Gallup and Shiprock, New Mexico and Chinle, Arizonia.
-Volunteers provide a mix of patient care and teaching of the local medical staff; as well as remote teaching and consultative activities from Boston via telemedicine technology.
+Our faculty volunteer time and expertise at IHS hospitals serving the Navajo Reservation in Gallup and Shiprock, New Mexico and Chinle, Arizona.
+Physician volunteers provide a mix of patient care and teaching of the local medical staff as well as remote teaching and consultative activities from Boston via telemedicine technology.

-The Brigham and Women's Outreach Program is dedicated to the memory of Dr. Phyllis Jen, whose leadership, inspiration, and commitment were central to creating this opportunity for physician volunteerism.
+The Outreach Program is dedicated to the memory of Dr. Phyllis Jen, whose leadership, inspiration, and commitment were central to creating this opportunity for physician volunteerism.
 The program serves as a legacy to how Dr. Jen lived her life reaching out to care for others who need support.

 View the Indian Health Service Outreach Program brochure (PDF)